I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 - And more

-At the very end of it, I appended the full code for this clone, which you can use it straight away to build your own Lusha sales prospecting minimal clone to get that $1M ARR in 18 months.
+At the very end, I appended the full code for this clone, which you can use straight away to build your own Lusha sales prospecting minimal clone to get that $1M ARR in 18 months.

-How it will look like with a list of profiles returned:
+How it will look with a list of profiles returned:

 Here is a quick sneak peek of the whole thing: